Mvk122/UOM-CompSci-Notes/thirdYearProject/notes/Denoising Process.md

 * A fourier transform transforms a time/amplitude domain to a frequency/amount domain, which shows the number of signals at each frequency-range.
 * The problem with the discrete fourier transformation is that we lose all of the time information which is important when analysing the changes in frequencies over time.
 * A short term fourier transformation applies a fourier transformation over each `frame` of the audio.
-* This generates a 2D vector, where we get a vector for the amount of signals in each frequency bin for each frame of the audio.
+* This generates a 2D vector, where we get a vector for the magnitude and phase shift (represented as a complex number) of each frequency bin for each frame of the audio.

 ## Hann Window and Spectral Leakage![[Pasted image 20240329172054.png]]
 * Signals are rarely an integer number of periods hence the ends of the signal are discontinuous.